vaidehi8913/Conway-s-Game-of-Life/README.md

 # Conway-s-Game-of-Life

-Conway's Game of Life is a "one-player" game.
+Conway's Game of Life is a "zero-player" game.
 It begins with a grid.
 Each square on the grid can potentially have a "cell".
 If the cell has too many living cells around it, it dies of overcrowding.
 If it has too few, it dies of loneliness.
 If a an empty spot on the grid is surrounded by the right number